-It allows you to get a better understanding of who the candidate is and if they are the right fit for your organization.
+It allows you to understand better who the candidate is and if they are the right fit for your organization.

-Preparing also shows that you take the hiring process seriously and want to find the best candidates available.
+Preparing also shows that you take the hiring process seriously and want to find the best candidates.

-You can use preparation as a way to hone in on the right questions to ask, allowing you to get a better sense of the applicant’s skills and qualities.
+You can use preparation to hone in on the right questions to ask, allowing you to get a better sense of the applicant’s skills and qualities.

-It also gives you an opportunity to practice your interviewing techniques so they can be as effective and professional as possible.
+It also allows you to practice your interviewing techniques so they can be as effective and professional as possible.